OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 ## V2.3 Authenticator Lifecycle

-Authenticators are passwords, soft tokens, hardware tokens, and biometric devices.
-The lifecycle of authenticators is critical to the security of an application - if anyone can self-register an account with no evidence of identity, there can be little trust in the identity assertion.
+Authentication mechanisms can involve passwords, soft tokens, hardware tokens, and biometric devices.
+The lifecycle of these authentication mechanisms is critical to the security of an application - if anyone can self-register an account with no evidence of identity, there can be little trust in the identity assertion.
 For social media sites like Reddit, that's perfectly okay.
 For banking systems, a greater focus on the registration and issuance of credentials and devices is critical to the security of the application.

 Note: Passwords are not to have a maximum lifetime or be subject to password rotation.
 Passwords should be checked for being breached, not regularly replaced.